ccao-data/data-architecture/dbt/README.md

 [township code](https://github.com/ccao-data/wiki/blob/master/Data/Townships.md) for this township using the bash variable `$TOWNSHIP_CODE`.

-First, run the tests locally using dbt and the [QC test selector](./selectors.yml):
+First, run the tests locally using dbt and the [iasWorld data test selector](./selectors.yml):

 ```bash